kyma-incubator/compass/components/director/cmd/scopessynchronizer/README.md

 1. Up and running ORY Hydra.

 ### Run
-There is no easy way to run this component locally, as you need ORY Hydra, so the recommended approach is to start a local Minikube installation and deploy Compass there.
-The Scopes Synchronizer job is a post-install job that runs at the very end of the Helm installation.
+This component requires ORY Hydra and for this reason its local run is cumbersome.
+It is recommended to start a local Minikube installation and deploy Compass on it.
+The Scopes Synchronizer job is a post-install job that runs at the end of the Helm installation.